The Inner Workings of Our Wine Allocation

 “It’s definitely a two-way street,” Yannick notes.
 “When people are committed to our wine, we want to make sure they have as much unfettered access as possible.”

 Two years ago, on September 27, 2020, a wildfire broke out from an undetermined cause in Northern California and continued its path of devastation for 23 days.
 Titled the ‘Glass Fire’ due to its origin near Glass Mountain Road in Napa County, the wildfire fell in the middle of the harvest season.
 Here at Seven Apart, we were fortunate to have sustained no physical damage to our winery.
-However, our prized Stags Ridge Vineyard certainly felt the impact of smoke taint, rendering the fruit unusable to create our Shale, Basalt, and Summit 2020 vintage.
+However, our prized Stags Ridge Vineyard certainly felt the impact of smoke taint, rendering the fruit unusable to create our Seven Apart Shale, Seven Apart Basalt, and Seven Apart Summit 2020 vintage.
 You can read more about the impact of the wildfires on our harvest in this journal here.

 While these wines were available in seasonal cycles throughout previous years, their quantity is severely limited after the Glass Fires.
 We are hopeful that this will not be the case for long, with the 2022 harvest looking promising.

-Traditionally, Expedition is a Cabernet Sauvignon blended from grapes harvested from both our Base Camp and Stags Ridge vineyards.
+Traditionally, Seven Apart Expedition is a Cabernet Sauvignon blended from grapes harvested from both our Base Camp and Stags Ridge vineyards.
 As the fruit from Stags Ridge was rendered unusable, this means that only the fruit from Base Camp could be used – halving the quantity of wine produced.

-“We were only able to produce around 825 cases of the Expedition vintage.
+“We were only able to produce around 825 cases of the Seven Apart Expedition vintage.
 That’s 50% less than what we’ve done in previous years”, confirms Yannick.
 “This is to ensure that only the finest grapes are used while minimizing the impact on the land itself that has already seen so much turbulence.”